sadekbaroudi/zmk-config-fp-example/README.md

 Steps to create a similar set up:
 1) Go to https://github.com/zmkfirmware/unified-zmk-config-template and click "Use this template", and "Create a new repository"
 2) Choose a name for your repository
-3) Copy the contents of the `config/west.yml` in this repository into the same file in your new repository
+3) Copy the contents of the `config/west.yml` in this repository into the same file in your new repository.
+Please review the comments in that file to see if you want to make any changes.
 4) Copy the keymap of your choice from the appropriate [zmk-fingerpunch-keyboards shield](https://github.com/sadekbaroudi/zmk-fingerpunch-keyboards/tree/main/boards/shields) for your keyboard
 5) Modify your keymap
 6) Update `build.yml` in your repo to build the keyboard with the controller of your choice.
 You can use any zmk supported controller, or one of the fingerpunch controllers found in the [zmk-fingerpunch-controllers boards](https://github.com/sadekbaroudi/zmk-fingerpunch-controllers/tree/main/boards/arm).